Raptor Research Foundation

 Workshops

 Workshops will be taught by leading experts and will focus on hands-on skill-building that is typically not available in traditional undergraduate or graduate classes.
 Courses lengths vary from 4-5 hours and will be scheduled to allow participants to select from a variety of courses throughout the day.
 Class sizes will be up to 20 students per class to provide an intimate and interactive learning environment.
-All raptor carcasses are used with federal and state permissions and copies of salvage permits are available upon request.
+All raptor carcasses are used with federal and state permissions.

 Participant cap: 15